JoelCohle/SmartFarming/README.md

 - `Dashboard/`: Includes the code for the web-based dashboard built using Python Flask and a SQLite database.
 This folder contains the necessary files and configurations for data processing, visualization, and user interface.

 Please refer to the individual folders and files for detailed documentation and comments.

-## License
-This codebase is released under the [MIT License](LICENSE).

-For further questions or inquiries, please contact [insert contact information here].